andriktr/helm-charts/charts/aks-kyverno-policies/README.md

 policies.createNetworkPolicy.excludeSystemNamespaces | If true policy will not be applied to the system namespaces | true policies.createNetworkPolicy.excludedNamespaces | List of namespaces to which this policy will be not applied | [] policies.createNetworkPolicy.matchLabels | Policy will take effect only for those namespaces which will have a defined labels `key: value` | {}
-policies.createNetworkPolicy.networkPolicyName | Name which will be set to the network policy | "-default-np" policies.createNetworkPolicy.spec | Configurable [NetworkPolicy.spec] which will be applied to the network policy | {}
+policies.createNetworkPolicy.networkPolicyName | Name which will be set to the network policy | "default-np" policies.createNetworkPolicy.spec | Configurable [NetworkPolicy.spec] which will be applied to the network policy | {}
 policies.createLimitRanges.enabled | If true policy will be enabled | true policies.createLimitRanges.background | Controls if rules are applied to existing resources | true